adetokunbo/tmp-proc/tmp-proc/README.md

       [startupAll][13] allows for many `Procs` to be started, each of a different type.
 This is possible because `startupAll` acts on and returns a heteregenous list (`HList`) rather than the usual `List` type.
 Before it completes, `startupAll` ensures all the docker services start up ok.
-Instead, this test could have been written using [startup][14] ...

 - the test cases here show the way that the `tmp-proc` functions use an `HList` of `ProcHandles` to interact with the launched services